 xAPI is a game changer.
-It can help you to identify where learning interventions might be needed; measure the impact of blended learning experiences; and identify how they could be improved.
-In this blog we take a closer look at what xAPI is and share some real-world examples of xAPI in action.
+It can help you to identify where learning interventions might be needed, measure the impact of blended learning experiences, and identify how they could be improved.
+In this blog we take a closer look at what xAPI is and share some real-world xAPI examples for workplace learning to get you inspired.

 What is xAPI?

 The Experience API (also known as xAPI or Tin-Can) enables the recording, tracking, personalizing and improving of learning activity, both on and offline.

 xAPI has been revolutionizing the impact of learning programs by offering a more nuanced picture of how people engage with blended learning experiences.
 It can also be used to make direct links between people’s learning experiences and their on-the-job performance.

 If you care about supporting real learning that’s truly people-centered, then you should consider xAPI as a way of measuring it!